grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 [^mocks-are-not-stubs]: One of such articles can be found at http://martinfowler.com/articles/mocksArentStubs.html
 [^xunitpatterns]: For the biggest collection of such techniques, or more precisely, patterns, see XUnit Test Patterns by Gerard Meszaros.
-[^false positive]: A "false positive" is a test that should be failing but is passing.
+[^false-positive]: A "false positive" is a test that should be failing but is passing.